svenvc/blog/2025-09-03-control-pharo-server.md

 Sep 02 15:42:04 audio359 systemd[1]: Started zinc-http-server-nxt.service - Zinc HTTP Components Server NXT.
 ```

+The top section details the current state, while the bottom section shows the tail of the log output.

 Systemd will make sure our service is started automatically when the system boots,
 and keeps running, restarting it when needed.